-9 A detailed explanation of the indicators (including the strategic goals which they operationalise) as well as the underlying data and the calculations can be found in the Appendices of every Report on Austria's Scientific and Technological Capability.
+A detailed explanation of the indicators (including the strategic goals which they operationalise) as well as the underlying data and the calculations can be found in the Appendices of every Report on Austria's scientific and technological capability.

-10 It has to be noted that quantitative indicators cannot display all the objectives of the RTI strategy.
+It has to be noted, that quantitative indicators cannot display all the objectives of the RTI strategy.
 This particularly applies to the performance area of governance structures of the RTI system.
 Thus, the indicator-based analysis has always been complemented with a qualitative evaluation of implemented measures and goal achievement.

-11 The Community Innovation Survey (CIS) is a survey of innovation activity in enterprises.
-It is carried out with two years' frequency by EU member states and a number of ESS member countries.
-Although it is designed to provide information on the innovativeness of sectors by type of enterprises, on the different types of innovation and on various aspects of the development of an innovation, such as the objectives, the sources of information, the public funding, the innovation expenditures, etc., the compiling of the data is voluntary for the countries.
-This therefore means that in different surveys or years different countries are involved.
-For details see https://ec.europa.eu/eurostat/web/microdata/ community-innovation-survey explanatory power is limited.
-Statistically, more stable indicators, for example the export quality in technology-oriented sectors or R&D intensity adjusted for the structural composition of an economy, demonstrate only a relatively low shortfall compared to the leading innovation countries (for details see Austrian Council for Research and Technology Development 2014: 10ff).
-Consequently, the indicators used within the framework adopted by the Austrian Council rely on more suitable indicators representing the country-specific characteristics.
-This does not prevent international comparison as these indicators are also available for other countries and in fact, the whole framework rests on international comparison with leading countries.
+The Community Innovation Survey (CIS) is a survey of innovation activity in enterprises.
+It is carried out biennial by EU member states and number of ESS (European Statistical System) member countries.
+Although it is designed to provide information on the innovativeness of sectors by type of enterprises, on the different types of innovation and on various aspects of the development of an innovation, such as the objectives, the sources of information, the public funding, the innovation expenditures etc, the compiling of the data is voluntary to the countries.
+This means that in different surveys or years different countries are involved.
+For details see https://ec.europa.eu/eurostat/web/microdata/community-innovation-survey